 One of the most important aspects of any trade show is the free swag!
 This helps to draw people’s interest to your stand, and also ensures that they’ll remember your name long after the trade show is over.
 So be sure to put together a selection of goodies for the show.
 This could involve buying a badge making machine and handing out badges that have your name and logo printed on the front.
 Or you could hand out pens, USB sticks, or even branded snacks and drinks.
 It doesn’t really matter what it is, providing your name is on it: people love free stuff!

 You’ll also need to put together a stand that best showcases your company.
+Exhibits NW is a tradeshow management company that's been around for over 25 years and has made a variety of trade stands that you may wish to draw inspiration from for this purpose.
 A well-designed stand can be a real attention-grabber and can give visitors an idea of what your business is all about even before they have a chance to speak to you.

 Finally, be sure to follow up with the connections you’ve made after the trade show is over.
 Indeed, in many ways, the real work of the trade show begins once the event is over, so hit the ground running when you’re back in the office.